Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs: Discussion

 To demonstrate this, in Figure \ref{fig:f8} we repeat the same convergence study as in \S \ref{subsubsec:softening} but with the modified $\phi_{ij}$ given by Eqs. (\ref{eq:new22}) -- (\ref{eq:new2}).
 One can see see that the correct implementation of the softening $\epsilon^2(\alpha) = S^2 \alpha$ proposed by TO16 leads to the recovery of the expected test-particle dynamics in infinite PL discs; this is very different from the divergent behavior obvious in Fig. \ref{fig:f1}C, D. Similar to \citet{hah03} and \citet{tou02}, both $\psi_1$ and $\psi_2$ smoothly converge to their expected unsoftened values in the limit of $S \to 0$ for various PL disc models (i.e. $p$ and $q$).
 Further tests using other disc models, looking at the edge effects, etc. reinforce this conclusion.

-This discussion strongly suggests that for any adopted form of softening, the expansion of the secular disturbing function must be performed following a certain rigorous procedure\footnote{Broadly speaking, an analogous method is to modify the \textit{literal expansion} of disturbing function \citep[see][Ch.
-6]{mur99} to account for softened ring-ring interactions; for instance, see \citet{tre98} and \citet{lee18}.} as done, for instance, in Appendix \ref{app:plummer}.
-A direct replacement of the classical Laplace coefficients $b_{3/2}^{(m)}$ with their softened analogues is, evidently, not sufficient for obtaining a well-behaved softened version of Laplace-Lagrange theory for co-planar discs.
+This discussion strongly suggests that for any adopted form of softening, the expansion of the secular disturbing function must be performed following a certain rigorous procedure \footnote{An analogous method is to modify the \textit{literal expansion} of disturbing function \citep[see][Ch.
+6]{mur99} to account for softened interactions \citep[e.g. Tr98,][H03]{lee18}.
+This could be done by replacing $b_{1/2}^{(m)}$ with $\mathcal{B}_{1/2}^{(m)}$ in Eq.
+(7.1) of \citet{mur99} before applying the derivatives with respect to $\alpha$.
+We note that this procedure could apply for all $\mathcal{F}(r_1,r_2)$ with continuous first derivatives satisfying $D_1 + D_2 = -1$; see Appendix A.} as done, for instance, in Appendix \ref{app:plummer}.
+In other words, a direct replacement of the classical Laplace coefficients $b_{3/2}^{(m)}$ in Eq. (\ref{eq:deltaR}) with their softened analogues is, evidently, not sufficient for obtaining a well-behaved softened version of Laplace-Lagrange theory for co-planar discs.